 Frequently asked questions

-What is the typical cost to replace a roof after hail damage in Elgin?
+What is the typical cost difference between roof replacement and roof repair in Elgin?

 Wind/hail deductible notice